 Eligible to Licensed Estheticians & Cosmetologist. see Candidate Application for additional requirements.

 The path to get your National Esthetician Certification begins with purchasing the TRAINING MANUAL.
 Start the CANDIDATE APPLICATION requirements while working on the manual.
 In about 4-6 weeks, your Candidate Application should be ready to send in.
 After receiving your AUTHORIZATION-TO-TEST (ATT), take your exam within 60 days at The Facial Room Society's Testing Facility located in The Woodlands, where we are practicing safe social distancing.
+Pay the $375 exam fee, and schedule your NCEA Certification exam using a Visa, MasterCard or American Express.

 “Getting my NCEA National Certification separates me from other licensed professionals.
 It has taken my career to a new level and increased my earnings potential dramatically.
 I couldn’t be happier with my decision to get NCEA Certified.” – L. Taylor, Austin, TX.